ndbroadbent/viaduct/README.md

   wired into the sample `locors_test` loco.rs app.
 - The generator owns `generated/Cargo.toml`; it is rewritten on each run with the dependencies required by the stubs.
+- TypeScript interfaces land in `generated/ts/models/*.ts` with a barrel export at `generated/ts/index.ts`.

 Try it from the repo root: